Tecknuovo/Java-Team-Lead-Online-Gaming-1934/README.md

 -	Strong knowledge of Java 8.
 -	Strong communication skills

-If you haven’t got an up to date CV, then apply using your LinkedIn profile.
-Send it to calvin.dickinson@tecknuovo.com
+Don’t worry if you don’t have a CV, just send me your LinkedIn profile and we can go from there!

+Please email calvin.dickinson@tecknuovo.com if you’d like to talk through the above in more detail.

 # Questions:
 **What is the salary range?**